Schedule A – Membership Fees

 The NSW leader shall chair meetings of the committee.
 Where a vote of the committee results in a tie, the NSW leader shall determine the outcome.

 7. The Act.
-Should the committee move that Science NSW become a formal branch, it shall be incorporated under the NSW Associations Incorporation Act.
+Science NSW shall remain incorporated under the NSW Associations Incorporation Act.

 8. Changing branch rules.
-These rules may be changed by a unanimous vote of the committee while the branch is not a formal branch of the Party.
+These rules may be changed according to the Constitution of the branch.

 Schedule G – Financial governance of branches